 How to reach:Take a self-drive car rental Kolkata and drive on NH 117 to reach James Long Sarani in Block C. Take the exit from NH 117.
 Continue on the Noorpur Rd. and drive to Raichak Road to reach your destination.

 Sonar Tori – This food joint serves delicious, authentic Bengali food.
 The food prices are a bit on the higher side.
-The ambience of the restaurant is old and rustic which takes you back in time.
+The ambiance of the restaurant is old and rustic which takes you back in time.
 It is in Diamond Harbour Road, Singhalgunjabad, Raichak, South 24 Parganas, Kolkata, West Bengal 743368.

 Reflections – This restaurant, next to the Hooghly River, offers beautiful décor and an excellent view while you have your meals.
 The food is scrumptious and hygienic.
 The staff members are courteous and prompt.
 Located inRaichak (Singhalgunjabad), South 24 Parganas.